geyerbri/jekyll-tutorial/README.md

 ```
 permalink: /blog/:year/:month/:day/:title
 ```
-Setting this value will make post URLs appear to reside within the `blog` directory, as well as subdirectories defined by the post's year, month, and day, as they are defined in the post's front matter and file name (remember from this guide's [\_posts/\[DATE\]-\[ANYTHING\].md](#_postsdate-anythingmd) section, these are all supposed to match).
+Setting this value will make post URLs appear to reside within the `blog` directory, as well as subdirectories defined by the post's year, month, and day, as they are defined in the post's Front Matter and file name (remember from this guide's [\_posts/\[DATE\]-\[ANYTHING\].md](#_postsdate-anythingmd) section, these are all supposed to match).
 Finally, the page will take its title from the post's file name (which I wrote as \[ANYTHING] above).

 ## Themes
 GitHub Pages provides a number of ready-to-use themes, all of which can be implemented by navigating to the repository's Settings tab, scrolling down to the GitHub Pages section, clicking on "Choose a theme," clicking on the desired theme's thumbnail, and clicking "Select theme."
 You can confirm that the theme is active by checking for the `theme` variable in your repo's `_config.yml` file.